Health Professionals

 Non-NSW Health employees

-The Go4Fun module is offered free to all NSW health professionals (such as GP’s, dietitians, paediatricians) who support and manage children who are above a healthy weight and their families.
+The Go4Fun module is offered free to all NSW health professionals (such as GP’s, dietitians, paediatricians) who support families in ensuring their children are growing healthily.
 Please note this training is not suitable for health professionals outside of NSW.

 Healthy Kids for Professionals

-Healthy Kids for Professionals is a set of weight management resources designed to support GPs and other health professionals with their young patients.
+The Healthy Kids for Professionals website is a set of weight management resources designed to support GPs and other health professionals with their young patients.

 The website is free and open to all health professionals.
 It contains a range of resources to help with assessing and managing children above a healthy weight, including: